m-mdy-m/algorithms-data-structures/7.Search-Algorithm/README.md

     * If the target element is smaller, the search continues only in the left half of the data structure (excluding the middle element).
     * If the target element is larger, the search continues only in the right half of the data structure (excluding the middle element).
     * This process of dividing the search space in half and comparing with the middle element continues until the target is found or the entire data structure is exhausted.
-* **Hashing:** This approach uses a hash function to convert the target element into a unique key.
-The hash function maps this key to a specific location (index) in a hash table.
-The algorithm directly accesses that location in the hash table to retrieve the corresponding element (if it exists).

 **4. Termination:**